sematext/sematext-agent-java/README.md

 * `server_base_url` - Base URL of the destination server. e.g. `http://192.168.0.4:8086`
 * `metrics_endpoint` - Path to send the metrics.
 This will be appended with `server_base_url` to form the complete URL.
+    Default value is `/write?db=metrics`.
+You can update this property to send metrics to different endpoint or to specify username/password for InfluxDB. e.g. `/write?db=mydb&u=user&p=pass`

+## Contributing
+We welcome bug fixes or feature enhancements to Sematext App Agent.